-FAQ About Emergency Back-end Registry Operators
+FAQ About Emergency Back-end Registry Operators (EBERO)

 Please note that the English language version of all translated content and documents are the official versions and that translations in other languages are for informational purposes only.

-What are EBEROs?
+What are EBERO providers?

-Emergency back-end registry operators are organizations that have demonstrated years of experience in operating domain name services, registration data directory services and extensible provisioning protocol services.
-They have entered into three to five year contracts with ICANN to provide five critical registry functions in the event of a TLD registry operator failure.
+EBERO providers are organizations that have demonstrated years of experience operating domain name services, registration data directory services, and extensible provisioning protocol services.
+They have entered into five-year contracts with ICANN to operate the five critical registry functions in the event of a gTLD registry operator failure.
 The currently contracted EBERO service providers are:

 - China Internet Network Information Center (CNNIC)

 Why are EBEROs important?

 One of ICANN's core missions is to preserve the operational security and stability of the Internet.
 With the launch of the New Generic Top-Level Domain (New gTLD) Program, the Internet has seen hundreds of new registry operators.
 Although all registry operators met technical, operational and financial requirements (see the gTLD Applicant Guidebook) the community-developed New gTLD Program includes provisions for an emergency backup process.
 The EBERO program is designed to be activated should a gTLD registry operator require assistance to sustain critical registry functions for a period of time.

 How were EBERO providers chosen?

 Current EBERO providers were selected through an open Request for Proposal (RFP) issued in October 2018.